 - If yes, try it and it might take you to the right version.

-Recover the recommended Driver:
+Reinstall the recommended Driver:

 If the Windows Update is not able to resolve the problem, you will have to follow a crude method to delete the driver from the system and install the recommended driver.